qstainless/CEN4025C-module05/pseudo code.md

                 delete the selected item by calling the deleteItem method

         public void programExit
-            get the singleton instance and save the to-do items to the text file exit the program with exit code 0
+            exit the program with exit code 0

     Non-annotated methods
         public void initialize
-            Call method to populate the ListView with the to-do items in the Data model
+            Call method to populate the ListView with the to-do items in the database

         public void populateListView
             listen to events to display to-do list items and select the newly added item